 A Christmas cactus is one of my very favorite holiday plants.
 Pops of unexpected color bloom from alien-like tendrils that creep and drape over the plant.
 These are attractive plants to have all year, but the real magic comes from when they bloom.
 Those showy flowers bring joy and color to colder seasons when we need it most.
-There are a few specific steps you can take to ensure that you get the best show from your Christmas cactus.
+There are a few specific steps you can take to ensure that you get the best show from your plants.
 This guide also applies to Thanksgiving and Easter Cacti, as long as you tweak the schedule to accommodate for the different flowering times.

 Proper year-round care will ensure that your Christmas cactus is healthy enough to thrive and bloom, so let’s start with care basics: